 The first in the category Monthly Roundups.
 These roundups will show a series of photographs from the previous month, up to ten.
 The roundup will be published within the first couple of days of the following months.
 June photo roundup.
 Summer, sun.

-In North America the genus is generally called linden, lime, or basswood.
-To me this is one of the most beautiful trees.
+In North America, the genus is generally called linden, lime, or basswood.
+To me, this is one of the most beautiful trees.
 A sturdy trunk with a perfectly shaped crown, thick foliage and a lovely scent when they blossom in June.
 More information about the Tilia tree can be found at Wikipedia.

 I found this giant wild mushroom on one of my daily walks.
 It was hard to miss.
-Unfortunately I don’t know what kind of mushroom this is.
+Unfortunately, I don’t know what kind of mushroom this is.

-The above two images have been made in Pohick Bay Regional Park which is located in Lorton, Virginia.
+The above two images have been made at Pohick Bay Regional Park which is located in Lorton, Virginia.
 It’s a great park that offers something for everyone.
 More information about this park and all the options can be found on the Nova Parks website.